Pastor Mark's Journey

 I can't; He can.
 I'm glad I let Him.

-Twenty nine years ago, I was a broken man; hopelessly alcoholic and addicted to methamphetamine.
+Thirty Two years ago, I was a broken man; hopelessly alcoholic and addicted to methamphetamine.
 In jail — again — for my tenth DUI, I was to be sent to prison.
 I was 30 years old and had estranged everyone from me in my life.
 As I stared into the piece of tin that serves as a jail house mirror, I suddenly realized that I no longer knew this person staring back at me.
 I got on my knees and said the only prayer I could at the time: “God, help me.”